afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display content of two files
+Script to display last 10 lines of file